Medical expert of the article

 Forecast

-- Conjunctivitis caused by Pseudomonas aeruginosa and gonococcus often leads to ulceration of the cornea, its perforation and loss of the eye.
+- Conjunctivitis caused by Pseudomonas aeruginosa and gonococcus often leads to corneal ulceration, perforation, and loss of the eye.

-- With epidemic keratoconjunctivitis, it is possible to damage the cornea with the formation of coin-like opacities that reduce visual acuity.
+- In epidemic keratoconjunctivitis, the cornea may be affected, with the formation of coin-shaped opacities that reduce visual acuity.

-- With spring keratoconjunctivitis with corneal involvement (thyroid corneal ulcer, hyperkeratosis), a persistent decrease in visual acuity is possible.
+- In case of spring keratoconjunctivitis with corneal damage (thyroid corneal ulcer, hyperkeratosis), a persistent decrease in visual acuity is possible.

 - With other bacterial conjunctivitis, the prognosis is usually favorable.